DM2-ND/CiteExplainer/index.md

 ### Experimental Settings of Citation Link Prediction

-Dataset: Each dataset includes a training set, a validation set, and a test set.
-The test set contains 10% of existing citation links and the same number of non-existent links.
-The validation set contains 10% of existing links from training set and the same number of non-existent links.
+**Validation setting**: Each dataset includes a training set, a validation set, and a test set.
+The test set contains 10% of observed citation links as positive examples and the same number of non-existent links as negative ones.
+The validation set contains 10% of the links from the training set (i.e., 9% of the entire dataset) as positive examples and the same number of non-existent links as negative examples.

-Evaluation: We use AUC and average precision (AP) as evaluation metrics.
+**Evaluation methods**: Area Under the Curve (AUC) and Average Precision (AP).

-Algorithms: TODO
+**Algorithms:** TODO

 ### Experimental Settings of Citation Contextual Text Generaion
 TODO: Validation methods.
 Evaluation metrics.
 Algorithms.